cjbeecroft/spark_blast/readme.md

 ```

 This invokes `spark_blastdb.py`, which in turn invokes `spark_blastdb.bash` across the worker nodes and will create a blastdb using the contents of &lt;collection_name> [...].
 The source database collection(s) should only contain gzipped fna files that will be used to build the blastdbs.
-The process will end up creating a new container by the name of `blastdb_<partitions>_<list_of_source_containers>`
+The process will end up creating a new container by the name of `blastdb_<partitions>_<list_of_source_containers>`.

+Note that source fna files are randomly shuffled when distributing to the worker nodes.
+This is done in an attempt to remove any clustering that may be present in the object store and an attempt to level out the database sizes between partitions.
+If a container contains few large fna files, this will have minimal impact.
+Also if databases are recreated, the resulting partition will be different due to the random shuffling.

 ## Step 2 -- Querying the db